Using Oregano Oil Before Bed: How It Impacts Your Sleep & More!

 4. Oregano Essential Oil May Have Sedative & Anesthetic Properties

-This source claims that oregano oil may have anesthetic and sedative properties.
 This is also linked to its anti-inflammatory and anti-allergenic properties.

 So if you have allergies, especially ones related to airborne pollutants, that keep you from enjoying your sleep, you may want to invest in oregano essential oil.